Explanations, Fairness, and Appropriate Reliance in Human-AI Decision-Making: Discussion

 A main argument of our work is that claims around explanations fostering distributive fairness must directly measure the impact of explanations on fairness metrics of AI-assisted decisions, which depend on humans' reliance behavior.
-To this end, our study constitutes a blueprint that can be used to evaluate other types of explanations.
+To this end, our study constitutes a blueprint that should be used to evaluate other types of explanations and tasks.
 Crucially, our research shows that the mechanism through which reliance behavior affects metrics of fairness matters.
 In particular, we show that distributive fairness may improve even in the absence of an enhanced ability to perform corrective overrides.
-In other words, the presence of explanations may drive a change in fairness metrics by fostering over- or under-reliance for certain types of cases.
+In other words, appropriate reliance is not a necessary condition for improving distributive fairness in AI-assisted decision-making, but the presence of explanations may drive a change in fairness metrics by fostering over- or under-reliance for certain types of cases.
+Simultaneously, our work shows that an improvement in distributive fairness metrics does not necessarily mean that humans are overriding \emph{incorrect} recommendations.
+For instance, we have seen in our study that overriding \textit{stereotype-aligned} AI recommendations (e.g., when a woman is predicted to be a teacher) may decrease gender disparities in error rates, even if correct recommendations are being overridden.
 This finding may be particularly important from a design and a policy perspective, since a common motivation when providing humans with discretionary power to override decisions is an expectation that they will be able to correct for an AI system's mistakes~\cite{de2020case,GDPR}.

-These findings also have implications for the interpretation of studies focused on perceptions of fairness~\citep{starke2021fairness}.
+These findings also have implications for the interpretation of studies focused on perceptions of fairness.
 Our work shows that fairness perceptions have no bearing on people's ability to correctively override AI recommendations.
 Instead, our study results suggest that low fairness perceptions are associated with more overrides of AI recommendations, irrespective of their correctness.
-This may still lead to improvements in distributive fairness but does not indicate that humans differentiate between correct and wrong AI recommendations.
+This may still lead to improvements in distributive fairness but does not indicate that humans differentiate between correct and incorrect AI recommendations.
 This is important as perceptions are often used as proxies for trust and reliance~\citep{starke2021fairness}.